ic-768/dotfiles/vimShortcuts.md

 <C-o> and <C-i>

 #TIPS
-REGISTERS ARE JUST TEXT.
-YOU CAN PASTE A MACRO, EDIT IT, AND CUT IT BACK IN!!! g0 = go to start of display line g$ = go to end of display line
+g0 = go to start of display line g$ = go to end of display line
 "0 = yank register

-W = gets around faster
 daw = delete word cleanly
-ea = append to word
-is/as = sentence motions
-g& = rerun substitution with g flag v/ = visually select large text gf open file under cursor
+g& = rerun substitution with g flag v/ = visually select large text

 #SUGGESTIONS
 <C-x><C-f> = file suggestions